fjvallarino/monomer/tasks.md

   - Fix books labels
   - Check if using WidgetId in MoveFocus and SetFocus is possible
   - Auto scroll affects dropdown when listView is displayed
+    - Ignore overlays if scroll is not an overlay

 - Pending
   - Add header in all files, indicating license and documenting what the module does